shanep/CS452/README.md

 complete each section that has a TODO label.
 You will need to add your name and email address to the top of the file or your project will not be graded.

+## Task 6 - student.toml

+The last thing you need to do is update the `student.toml` file with your name and Boise State email address.

-## Task 6 - Add, Commit, Push your code
+## Task 7 - Add, Commit, Push your code

 Once you are finished you need to make sure that you have pushed all your code to GitHub for grading!
 You can do this by running the following commands in the